Jinjinov/Usb.Events/README.md

 `Usb.Events.dll` expects to find `UsbEventWatcher.Linux.so` and `UsbEventWatcher.Mac.dylib` in the working directory when it runs, so make sure to build the project on Linux and Mac before building the NuGet package on Windows.

+To build 32-bit and 64-bit ARM versions of `UsbEventWatcher.Linux.so` for Linux, you need to install Docker.

 ## TO DO:

 - [ ] Automatically mount USB drive on `UsbDeviceAdded` event in Linux